Provider claims and safety checks

 Does it separate product names properly?

-Rybelsus, oral semaglutide, Wegovy pill, Wegovy injection, Ozempic and Foundayo should not be treated as interchangeable.
+Rybelsus, oral semaglutide, Wegovy pill, Wegovy injection, Ozempic and Foundayo need separate checks.
 Brand, form, licensed use and country all matter.

 Does it explain the consultation route?